Private Tours Entirely Designed Around You

 When Is Peak Bloom in Osaka in 2026?

-Peak bloom typically falls in the first week of early April.
-Late March sees the first flowers opening across Osaka city, and petals last into mid April depending on wind and rain.
-The Japan Meteorological Corporation starts releasing 2026 predictions in January.
+Peak bloom typically falls in the first week of the last week or so of March.
+Late March sees the first flowers opening across Osaka city, and petals last into eary April depending on wind and rain.
 If you're flying in from overseas, book flexible dates or accept that you might arrive three days early or three days late.

 Where Is Best If I Only Have One Morning?